Cray-HPE/docs-csm/install/Create_System_Configuration_Using_Cluster_Discovery_Service.md

 ### 3.2 Verify and reset the BMCs

-The following steps will verify if IP addresses are assigned to the BMC nodes and reset the nodes:
+The following steps will verify if IP addresses are assigned to the BMC nodes and then reset the nodes:

 1. (`pit#`) If the fabric switches, PDUs, and CMCs are to be dynamically discovered, then ensure that they are set to DHCP mode.